torvalds/linux/Documentation/virt/kvm/api.rst

 PTF instruction with function codes 0 or 1 and the STSI(15,1,x) instruction to the userland hypervisor.

-The stfle facility 11, CPU Topology facility, should not be indicated to the guest without this capability.
+The stfle facility 11, CPU Topology facility, should analt be indicated to the guest without this capability.

 When this capability is present, KVM provides a new attribute group